Types of Laptops Explained: 5 Categories and Their Differences

 What Defines a Gaming Laptop

-Typical characteristics include:
+Typical gaming laptop features include:

 Minimum Specs That Actually Matter

-Realistic minimums for a true gaming laptop:
+Realistic minimums for a true gaming laptop in this category:

 What a Gaming Laptop Is NOT Designed For